sanskrit/raw_etexts_english/blogs/manasataramgini/2007/01/2007-01-16_mantra-of-trailokyavijaya.md

 The mantra of the goddess trailokyavijayA is provided by the yuddha-jayArNava tantraM.
 A somewhat corrupt version of this tantra is incorporated into the agni purANa.
-Stand-alone manuscripts of the YJA also exist, though they have not been edited or published.
+Stand-alone manuscripts of the YJA walso exist, though they have not been edited or published.
 In addition to the version of the agni-purANa I had access to a hand-written transcript on paper.
 The Dutch explorers have recovered a corrupt version of the same in their collection of Hindu mantras known as